What is Neurotherapy and How Does it Work?

 The follow-up QEEG Brain Mapping, completed after 10 sessions, is no charge if you purchased a package.

 Schedule an appointment by calling Newbridge at 612-730-2237.
-If you are a new patient, you can start by filling out the Welcome Form and we will contact you within 1-2 business days.
+If you are a new patient, you can start by filling out the Welcome Form and an Intake Specialist will contact you at their earliest convenience.